Chmod351/ecommerce-api-rest-javascript-node-mongo/README.md

 This project is a web application developed using Node.js v16.20.1.
 It follows the Model-View-Controller (MVC) architectural pattern, providing a structured and modular approach to building web applications.

-# THIS DOCUMENTATION IS NOT FINISHED AT THE MOMENT

 ## Development Environment Setup